If you’ve spent any time in digital project management, you’ve likely heard of the Scrum methodology.

 For every one week of a sprint, an hour is set aside for sprint planning.
 The sprint planning meeting takes place before a sprint begins so if the upcoming sprint is for 4 weeks, the team will set aside four hours for the meeting.

 The most important part of a sprint planning meeting is the preparation that must be done before the meeting starts.
+The product owner will arrive at the session with a prioritized backlog of user stories and features they wish for the development team to create.

-1. Sprint Review Meeting
+4. Sprint Review

-2. Sprint Retrospective Meeting
+5. Sprint Retrospective

 A sprint retrospective meeting allows your team to look back on past events and situations.
-According to the Scrum Guide, the sprint retrospective is an “opportunity for the Scrum Team to inspect itself and create a plan for improvements to be enacted during the next Sprint.”
+According to the Scrum Guide, the sprint retrospective is an “opportunity for the Scrum team to inspect itself and create a plan for improvements to be enacted during the next sprint.”
 Makes sense, especially since the focus of agile development is continuous improvement.
 In order to get better, you have to know which sword to sharpen.

-The retrospective should create a safe space for people to share their honest feedback on what’s going well, what could be improved, and generate a discussion around things that should change next time around – with actionable items documented.
+The retrospective should create a safe space for people to share their honest feedback on what’s going well, what could be improved, and generate a discussion around things that should change next time around—with actionable items documented.

 Read our full guide on how to run a great sprint retrospective.